home-assistant/home-assistant.io/source/_components/climate.radiotherm.markdown

 ---

-The `radiotherm` climate platform let you control a thermostat from [Radio Thermostat](http://www.radiothermostat.com/).
+The `radiotherm` climate platform let you control a thermostat from [Radio Thermostat](http://www.radiothermostat.com/) or [3M Filtrete](http://www.radiothermostat.com/filtrete/products/).
+Your thermostat must have the Wi-Fi module installed and connected to your network.

 The underlying library supports: